Nebby1999/RoR2EditorKit/RoR2EditorKit/Assets/RoR2EditorKit/README.md

 * Separated the Enabled and Disabled inspector settings to its own setting file. allowing projects to git ignore it.
 * The Toggle for enabling and disabling the inspector is now on its header GUI for a more pleasant experience.

-### 0.1.2

-* Fixed no assembly definition being packaged with the toolkit, whoops.